If you’re interested in moving to Chicago, you’ve come to the right place.

-Chicago’s surrounding neighborhoods provides a calmer (if more expensive) alternative to those wanting to avoid the tightly-packed inner-city.
+Chicago’s surrounding neighborhoods provides a calmer (albeit potentially more expensive) alternative to those wanting to avoid the tightly-packed inner-city.

-Glenview rates extremely highly in terms of nightlife, diversity, and crime.
-It also has a great public school system that appeals to young families.
-Though with a median home value of $469,200 and a median rent of $1,732, it isn’t the most affordable area in the city.
+Though with a median home sale price of $557,500 and a median rent of $2,137, it isn’t the most affordable area in the city.

-Park Ridge provides many of the same benefits at a slightly better price.
-The median home value here is $388,900 and the median rent is around $1,181.
-The only downside here is a slightly less diverse population and fewer nightlife options.
+Park Ridge offers many of the same benefits.
+The median home sale price is $492,150 and the median rent is around $2,497.
+The only downside in Park Ridge is a slightly less diverse population and fewer nightlife options.

-But maybe these neighborhoods are still a bit busy for your tastes.
-If you prefer a more secluded, laid-back community that’s still near the city, consider heading out to The ‘Burbs.
+If these neighborhoods are still a bit busy for your tastes and you prefer a more secluded, laid-back community that’s still near the city, consider heading out to The ‘Burbs.

 Nightlife in Chi-City

 Now, Chicago’s nightlife presents you with so many great options that picking something to do can be a bit overwhelming.